-Ivory Coast Population 2016
+Ivory Coast Population Growth

 A government survey in 2012 found the country has a fertility rate of 5.0, which is just 3.7 in urban areas like the capital but 6.3 children per woman in the rural areas.
 Ivory Coast has a life expectancy of 41 for men and 47 for women, with a high infant mortality rate of 118 per 1,000 live births.
 Ivory Coast is currently growing at a rate of 2.5% per year.